 In order to get the most out of your money you should pay the bill on the due date.

-With today’s interest rates at less than 1%, the extra interest I get for waiting a couple weeks to pay my bills just doesn’t justify the risk of making a late payment or forgetting about a bill.
+With today’s interest rates at one percent or less, the extra interest I get for waiting a couple weeks to pay my bills just doesn’t justify the risk of making a late payment or forgetting about a bill.

 How Paying Bills On The Due Date Can Backfire

-The Money Isn’t There To Pay The Bill On The Due Date
+1. The Money Isn’t There To Pay The Bill On The Due Date

 You might have misjudged the total amount of all of the bills you have to pay or maybe a surprise bill came up.
-Regardless of why it happens if the money isn’t there you can’t pay your bill.
+Regardless of why it happens, if the money isn’t there you can’t pay your bill.

-You Might Misplace The Bill And Forget To Pay It
+2. You Might Misplace The Bill And Forget To Pay It

-When you finally get around to cleaning up your pile of mail and other junk you realize it… DARN IT!
+When you finally get around to cleaning up your pile of mail and other junk you realize… DARN IT!
 I forgot to pay that bill.

-Another potential hazard is when your spouse/significant other cleans the house and doesn’t even notice the bill is in the stack of papers and throws it away!
+Another potential hazard is when your spouse, significant other or roommate cleans the house and doesn’t even notice a bill is in the stack of papers and throws it away.
 If this happens you’re in a whole mess of trouble.
-What kind of trouble you ask?

-You Could Incur Late Fees
+3. You Could Incur Late Fees

-Your Interest Rate Could Go Up
+4. Your Interest Rate Could Go Up

-I guarantee if you’re interest rate goes up on a loan or credit card because of a late payment it is going to be a heck of a lot more than that 1 percent or less you are earning yearly for a few days in your savings account.
+I guarantee if you’re interest rate goes up on a loan or credit card because of a late payment, the extra cost is going to be a heck of a lot more than that one percent or less you are earning yearly for a few days in your savings account.

-Your Service Could Be Cut Off
+5. Your Service Could Be Cut Off

-The Bill Could Get Sent To Collections
+6. The Bill Could Get Sent To Collections

 Is this the second notice you have received to pay that bill because you threw the first one away?
-Do it again and it might go to collections over a measly $10 copay you need to pay your doctor.
-Totally worth a few cents of earned interest.
-NOT!
+Do it again and it might go to collections over a measly $10 copay owed to your doctor.

-Your Credit Rating Could Get Dinged
+7. Your Credit Rating Could Get Dinged